Gisele Barreto Fetterman: Early life

 Fetterman was born in Rio de Janeiro, Brazil.
-When she was seven years old, Fetterman came to the United States as an illegal child immigrant with her mother and younger brother, taking up residence in a one-room apartment in New York City.
+When she was seven years old, she came to the United States as an undocumented immigrant with her mother and younger brother, taking up residence in a one-room apartment in New York City.
 They left Brazil due to violent crime in their community.
 In New York, the family lived in poverty, and furnished their apartment with furniture they found on the street.
 Fetterman said that her family often depended on food banks and thrift stores.
-Her mother, who had a PhD degree from a Brazilian university and had worked as a nutritionist and educator, took jobs cleaning hotels and houses, and was often denied pay due to her status as an undocumented immigrant.
+Her mother, who has a PhD degree from a Brazilian university and had worked as a nutritionist and educator, took jobs cleaning hotels and houses, and was often denied pay due to her status as an undocumented immigrant.

 Fetterman did not speak English when she arrived in the United States, and enrolled in an English as a second language program at her school in Queens.
 The family later moved to Newark, New Jersey.
 She studied at the Institute for Integrative Nutrition.

 Fetterman received her green card in 2004 and became a citizen of the United States in 2009.

+In 2021, Fetterman was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.